-2.03.1 Cutting Force
+2.03.1 Force

-- Cutting Force (also called Pressure) ranges from 1 to 160 where the maximum of 160 represents ~850g of cutting force.
+- Force (also called Pressure) ranges from 30 to 160 where the maximum of 160 represents ~2000g of cutting force.
 If it is set too low, the material cannot be cut.
-If it is set too high, you will get bad cutting (even incomplete cutting at times) and tearing of the material.
-Use suggested settings for the material you are cutting and perform small test cuts before cutting your actual project.
-Make adjustments in order to get a clean test cut before proceeding with your larger cut. - Dull blades will need more force than new blades, thus anticipate increasing the force over the life of the blade. - When cutting materials that can use either blade, the 45° blade (red cap) will need a little more force than the 60° blade (blue cap), because of the extra contact with the material being cut. - As noted earlier, this setting can be made on the Skycut control panel instead of from within Signcut Pro.
+In fact, it is recommended that the minimum setting is always 30 or higher.
+However, if it is set too high, you will get bad cutting (even incomplete cutting at times) and tearing of the material.
+Always perform small test cuts before cutting your actual project and make adjustments in order to get a clean test cut before proceeding with your larger cut. - Dull blades will need more force than new blades, thus anticipate increasing the force over the life of the blade. - When cutting materials that can use either blade, the 45° blade (red cap) will need a little more force than the 60° blade (blue cap), because of the extra contact with the material being cut and because the 60° blade is cut much thinner, making it a "sliver blade." - As noted earlier, this setting can be made on the Skycut control panel instead.
+Press the Force/Speed icon